 1. The developer should deliver error-free work

-2. The software testing should be done by developers
+2. The software testing should be done solely by developers

 Both of these notions are absolutely wrong.

 QA testing takes a lot of time to complete, and software developers have to devote a huge amount of time to test a software product properly.
 Individuals who are experienced in software testing can complete the testing process fast.
-Quality assurance testers, who possess exceptional testing skills, can identify the errors and bugs with ease.
+A quality assurance tester, who possesses exceptional testing skills, can identify the errors and bugs with ease.
 Moreover, software testers charge less than software developers for their service.

 Delivery of a raw software product can upset the client.
 If they want to avoid this, companies and organizations absolutely need to view software testing as an essential element of the software development life-cycle.
 These people should be deeply involved in every stage of the development process.